dekuNukem/duckyPad-Pro/doc/HID_notes.md

 💬 duckyPad to PC:

-No response because it's rebooting!
+Nothing because it will be rebooting!

-Wait at least 3 seconds before trying to talk to it again.
+Wait at least 5 seconds before trying to talk to it again.

 -----------